gspentzas1991/Unity-Platformer-Game/README.md

-# Unity-Platformer-Game
+# Unity Platformer Game
-The scripts of the Unity game I made for my thesis
+This repository contains the C# scripts I made for my thesis on the Unity game engine.
+You can view the completed game on my website at http://www.giannis-spentzas.com/projects/